pratik1coder/Agentic_Ai_Model_Project/agentic_ai_full_project/README.md

 - The backend `app.agent` runs `run_research`, which calls `run_web_search` and ingests the uploaded PDF at `/mnt/data/AI Agent Building Assignment - Eightfold.pdf`.
 - If `OPENAI_API_KEY` is set, real model calls will be used.
 Otherwise, the system returns deterministic stubbed outputs so the demo works offline.

-## Demo video script (short)
-1. 0:00 - 0:20 Show app and goal.
-2. 0:20 - 1:30 Do a quick "Research Acme Corp" and show summary.
-3. 1:30 - 2:30 Show the agent detecting conflicting numbers and asking to resolve.

-## Notes
-- Replace `run_web_search` with SerpAPI / Bing for live web research.
-- Consider adding a vector DB (Pinecone/FAISS) for ingestion and retrieval of long docs.